drvinceknight/Year_3_game_theory_course/Content/Chapter_01-Introduction.md

 slug       : intro
 ---

-# OR 3: Chapter 1 - Introduction to game theory

 ## Introduction

 Let us consider the very simple situation where **you** decide where to meet your **friends**.
 You have some information about their behaviour: